SSPHub/ssphub_veille/README.md

   reddit, LinkedIn, YouTube, some news sites) fail the link check.
 Such rows fall back to their existing text for categorisation, or end up as `NO WORKING LINK FOUND` if they have no text.
-- The category vocabulary is read from the table itself, so it grows and cleans up as you curate the table. `??` is the reserved "unknown / unsure" category.
+- The category vocabulary is the `Category` column of the `Rubriques` table.
+  `??` is the reserved "unknown / unsure" category — add it as a row in `Rubriques` if you want the tool to be able to assign it.

 ## Tests